 - Supporting lesbian, gay, bisexual and allied law students at the University of Missouri by encouraging personal and academic development;

-- Educating the law school community by providing opportunities to increase awareness and understanding of the lesbian, gay and bisexual community and the legal issues that affect it; and
+- Educating the law school community by providing opportunities to increase awareness and understanding of the LGBT+ community and the legal issues that affect it; and

 - Building and maintaining relationships with gay and gay-sensitive employers by providing a network for students seeking employment in an open environment and for employers seeking a diverse workplace.